laurentiubl/mapProject/README.md

 # mapProject
-This project is an Angular component for viewing destinations on a map using OpenLayers.
+This project is an Angular component for viewing objectives on a map using OpenLayers.